fuzzylogiq/blog/content/post/rebranding-munki.md

 * `munki-rebrand.py` downloads the latest munkitools, rebrands it, adds a postinstall, and renames the output pkg to `Awesome_Software_Hub-X.XXXX.mpkg` where `X.XXXX` is the same as the munkitools mpkg version

 ##### Signing the output pkg
+* Signing the output pkg is optional, but maybe your company requires it or people will be manually installing it and need to pass Gatekeeper
 * `munki_rebrand.py` can call `productsign` for you to sign your output pkg if you have an Apple Developer Installer Identity (certificate and private key) somewhere in your keychain.
 Please note that even if you built a custom mpkg and signed it, the process to rebrand the mpkg will have rendered that signature invalid so you would need to sign again
 * Let's say your signing identity is called "Developer ID Installer: Awesome Software (X9TT35F4L8)" do:
 `sudo ./munki_rebrand.py -a "Awesome Software Hub" -i Awesome_Software_Hub.icns -p awesome_postinstall_script.sh -o Awesome_Software_Hub --sign-package "Developer ID Installer: Awesome Software (X9TT35F4L8)"`